1- How do I know if it’s safe to dig for my fence? Is there a telephone number I can call?

 c.
 To increase the life expectancy of your fence product, removing or restricting plant and tree growth surrounding the fence is recommended.
 Treating your property for pests and insects may be beneficial to the longevity of your fence.

 d.
 Trex®: As with several fence types, a mild soap and water will remove dirt and mud.
 It is not recommended that you use a pressure washer on your Trex® fence product as this can potentially damage the materials.
 For specific stain removal or cleaning tips, please contact your distributor or supplier directly.

 5- What information should the customer have readily available prior to purchasing a fence?

 a.
 It is important to know the exact placement of your fence.
 While a property survey is not required (or provided), it is imperative that the customer knows the boundaries of his or her property.
 Because of this, a survey is recommended.

 b.
-If your property is subject to the rules and regulations of a Homeowners Association or neighborhood restrictions, or code compliance, you should be aware of these stipulations prior to the purchase and installation of your fence.
+If your property is subject to the rules and regulations of a Homeowners Association, neighborhood restrictions, or code compliance, you should be aware of these stipulations prior to the purchase and installation of your fence.

 c.
-Any easements, right of ways, and private utility lines should be marked prior to the installation date.
+Any easements, right of ways, or private utility lines should be marked prior to the installation date.

 6- How long should I expect the actual installation process to take?